tvogels/phpthumb/README.md

-PHPThumb for use with Symfony2
+PhpThumb for use with Symfony2
 ==============================

 Setup